Here it is! New baking soda air dry clay recipe for everyone who is searching for no cook homemade clay.

 Let go of any self-doubt or perfectionist tendencies.
 Embrace the unpredictable nature of the creative process and embrace happy accidents.

 Some of the most extraordinary creations are born out of playful experimentation and unexpected discoveries.
-So, roll up your sleeves, dive into the clay, and let your hands guide you on a whimsical adventure.

 The world is your clay-filled oyster, my friends.
 Now, go forth and sculpt your dreams into reality!
 Happy crafting!